techyugadi/dnn_gpu/README.md

 #### Deep Learning on GPU
 This repository contains code to jumpstart Deep Neural Networks on a GPU Platform.
 The GPU platform chosen in this case is NVIDIA Tesla Dual T4.

 When a DNN is trained on a GPU platform, the training time may be shorter by orders of magnitude.
-But the right programmatic interfaces offered by the deep learning library must be invoked to ensure optimal utilization of the GPU resources.
+But the right programmatic interfaces offered by the deep learning library must be invoked, to ensure optimal utilization of the GPU resources.

 ##### Deep Learning Frameworks
 This repository contains a few sample programs for each of the following four Deep Learning frameworks: